wa008/reinforcement-learning/README.md

 3. obstacle
 4. cars

-build a new car, make it drive better using RL
+build a new car, make it drive better using RL, or make all cars have the same ability